QArtur99/PopularMovies_KT/README.md

 # Popular Movies
 Popular Movies app inspired by the Udacity Android Developer Nanodegree.
-Rewritten in Kotlin and implements the new Jetpack libraries.
+Rewritten in Kotlin and implements the Jetpack libraries.
 The application fetches movie data using https://www.themoviedb.org (TMDB).